 |/12/1969||Keele||St Hilda's, Oxford|

 The winning team from Churchill College, Cambridge were John Armytage, Gareth Aicken (English), Meredith Lloyd-Evans (Veterinary Medicine & History of Art), and Malcolm Keay (English).
 Their prize was a sculpture of the Madonna & Child by Liverpool artist Arthur Dooley.

 Other teams appearing on this series include Balliol, Oxford; Keele (who reached the quarter-finals); New, Oxford; Pembroke, Oxford.

-The losing semi-finalists were Gonville and Caius, Cambridge and King's, Cambridge.
+The losing semi-finalists were Gonville and Caius, Cambridge (who lost to Christ's) and King's, Cambridge (who lost to Churchill) when the four semi-finalists were all Oxbridge for the first time.
 Balliol and New played each other.
 Churchill won the final "by the narrowest of margins".